dxw/whippet/readme.md

 published inspections which for various reasons cannot be published.
 To disable these checks pass `-c` when running these commands.

+To use a different host for the API (e.g. for development and testing) set an environment variable, eg.

+    export INSPECTIONS_API_HOST=http://localhost:8000

 ## Deploys

 To deploy applications using Whippet, first create a directory for your releases: